 |Genus & Species:||Epicrates cenchria|

 The Brazilian Rainbow Boa (Epicrates cenchria) is native to Brazil and some of its surrounding countries.
 This snake has become very popular among snake handlers all around the globe.

 The Brazilian Rainbow Boa’s beautiful iridescent markings are the main reason that they are so sought after by those who love snakes.

-They can sometimes be confused with the Columbian Rainbow Boa (Epicrates maurus) due to their similarities in appearance.
+They can sometimes be confused with the Colombian Rainbow Boa (Epicrates maurus) due to their similarities in appearance.

 Behavior & Temperament

 Brazilian Rainbow Boas can sometimes bite a little bit as babies, but typically they will calm down with regular handling.